andremano/online-core/docs/source/legacy/intro-qgis.rst

 .. important::
    **Resources.**
-   You will require the dataset `introduction_data.zip <introduction_data_>`_ which you can download from CANVAS.
+   You will require the dataset `introduction_data.zip <introduction_data_>`_.
 When you unzip the dataset, you will find the following files inside:

    + ``GI_Science_2020.qgs`` – a QGIS project file;
    + ``Introduction_to_QGIS.qgs`` – a QGIS project file;